cc-a/CCPBioSimTrainingWeekGCMCProtoMS/workshop_pages/exercise2.md

 > python2.7 $PROTOMSHOME/protoms.py -s gcmc -l amq.pdb -w water.pdb -sc protein\_scoop.pdb --gcmcbox gcmc\_box.pdb --adams -6.9

-The file that will instruct ProtoMS how to perform Monte Carlo is called run_bnd.cmd.
+The file that will instruct ProtoMS how to perform Monte Carlo is called run\_gcmc.cmd.
 Open up this command file and have a look at the parameters that are specific to GCMC.
 You should see something like

 > gcmc 0
 > parfile $PROTOMSHOME/data/gcmc\_tip4p.tem